luis198327/olympics-quiz-game/README.md

 There will be the option to restart the quiz to attempt a better score.

 Should the calculation of the score not be correct (either over 10 or below zero), a 404 error page will display.
 This will contain a message to confirm unable to display the page correctly and a link to go back to the home page to restart.
 The background will be white with the zero of the 404 being red to try and replicate the Japanese flag.

+I have also implemented a late change to provide a menu option which will allow a user to restart the quiz should they wish to during the current game.
+There will also be links to sites so they can learn about the Tokyo games, and even find the answers should they wish to cheat.

 <<provide screen shots of the site>>